dmulholl/dotfiles/readme.md

       Management utility for the dotfiles installation.

     Commands:
-      update    update the local repository
+      update    Update the local dotfiles repository.
-      init      reinitialize the installation
+      init      (Re)initialize the installation.
-      src       source all files in /source
+      src       Source all files in ~/.dotfiles/source.
-      link      link all files in /link into ~/ log       print the log file
+      link      Link all files in ~/.dotfiles/link into ~/. log       Print the log file to stdout.

 ## Installation